ve3wmb/OrionWspr/README.md

 Changelog :

+v0.14a - Orion Self calibration with Si5351a frequency correction using  a Huff-n-Puff Algorithm.
+Supports both External Interrupts and PinChangeInterrupts for GPS PPS signal and requires unused clock output from Si5351a to be wired to ATMEGA328p PIN D5, which is the external clock input for Timer1.
+Timer1 is used as a counter to sample a 3.2 Mhz calibration signal from the Si5351a.
+The GPS PPS signal is used as a time-base to implement a simple frequency counter.
+A ten second sample is used to measure the frequency, accurate to 1/10 Hz and then a correction factor is applied to the Si5351a and the output frequency regenerated.
+This is repeated 24 times, yielding a self-calibration cycle of approximately 4 minutes, prior to each transmission.
+The initial cycle after powerup uses a 1 Hz correction factor and subsequent calibrations use 0.1Hz steps to achieve approximately 1 Hz accuracy for the beacon at 14 Mhz.

+v0.13a - support K1FM v1.2 board and GPS and Si5351 power disable feature.

 v0.12a - Introduced board configuration.
 Individual .h files are stored in board_configuration folder and are coped and renamed
 OrionBoardConfig.h to provide #defines necessary to configure PINs and functionality include HW vs SW Serial (to GPS and debug